 The University of Scranton was founded in 1888 by the Bishop of Scranton and has been in the control of the Society of Jesus since 1942.
 It is a private, Catholic Jesuit university located in Scranton, Pennsylvania.
 It is a member of the Association of Jesuit Colleges and Universities and served by the Jesuit community in the city.

 The school offers undergraduate degrees in 60 areas of study and pre-professional studies.
 Graduate degrees can be obtained in 24 different fields, as well as a Doctor of Physical Therapy.
 Also of note is that the University of Scranton is the home of the Special Jesuit Liberal Arts program, where selected students take on an additional course load of philosophy, ethics, and theology classes.
+More highlights include:

 The University of Scranton, like many other Jesuit universities, requires that students complete a core curriculum that includes theology and philosophy courses, along with a liberal arts course load.
 After this curriculum is completed, students move on to their area of study, creating an education based on ethics and education.